Deserts, Driverless Trains and Futuristic Dreams: Two Weeks as a Solo Female Traveller in Saudi Arabia

 AlUla: Desert Landscapes and Nabataean Tombs

 Flying into AlUla was spectacular.
-Mountains rose dramatically from the desert landscape as my Uber drove from the airport toward town.
+Mountains rose dramatically from the desert landscape as the plane descended toward one of the most visually striking airports I had ever arrived in.

 My neighbourhood, Al Sukayrat, again remained almost completely quiet until evening.
 Around 6 pm, however, the streets suddenly filled with people, cafes and families strolling through the area.